Marriage fraud: Stories from victims

-It is a crime for a foreign national to marry a Canadian citizen or permanent resident only to gain entry to Canada.
-CIC is working to prevent these false marriages.
+It is also a crime for a foreign national to marry a Canadian citizen or permanent resident only to gain entry to Canada.

 - interviews with both sponsors and applicants.